Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/recomputer_r1000_fix_rs485_and_modbus.md

 ---
-description: This article mainly introduces how to repair the 485 communication function of recomputer R1000, and tests the rs485 and Modbus communication functions.
+description: This article mainly introduces how to repair the 485 communication function of reComputer R1000, and tests the rs485 and Modbus communication functions.
 title: reComputer R1000 repair the rs485 communication function
 keywords:
   - Edge